openstack-archive/cookbook-openstack-identity/README.md

 Description
 ===========

-This cookbook installs the OpenStack Identity Service **Keystone** as part of the OpenStack **Essex** reference deployment Chef for OpenStack.
-The http://github.com/opscode/openstack-chef-repo contains documentation for using this cookbook in the context of a full OpenStack deployment.
+This cookbook installs the OpenStack Identity Service **Keystone** as part of the OpenStack reference deployment Chef for OpenStack.
+The http://github.com/mattray/chef-openstack-repo contains documentation for using this cookbook in the context of a full OpenStack deployment.
 Keystone is installed from packages, creating the default user, tenant, and roles.
 It also registers the identity service and identity endpoint.

 http://keystone.openstack.org/